SpaceTrev/space-pos/PRODUCTION_HARDENING.md

 # 🔒 Production Hardening Checklist

-Ensure your `pos-platform-starter` deployment is secure and resilient.
+Ensure your `space-pos` deployment is secure and resilient.

 ---